Blueprint Travelers

 Enjoying the Termas Geometricas hot springs outside of Villarrica outside of the Lakes District of Chile

-The Patagonia region was a strong reason that we wanted to leave on this longer adventure and travel full-time.
-The more we researched the region, the more we realized that two weeks (the vacation time we had in the United States) was just not enough to do the region justice in the variety that we were looking to experience.
-Although we spent the summer exploring the region, we know that there are some places that we could not get to and are excited to return to explore in the future.
-In the end, we realized that there truly is something for everyone in the area of Patagonia.
-And while it can be broken down into two-week chunks, the magic of the region is the collective.
+The more you research the region of Patagonia, the more you will realize that two weeks (the maximum vacation time you typically have in the United States) is just not enough to see all of the highlights of this immense region.
+Although Blueprint Travelers spent three summer months traveling to Patagonia, there were some places that we could not get to and are excited to return to explore in the near future.
+In the end, there truly is something for everyone in the area of Patagonia.
+And while it can be broken down into multiple two-week visits, the magic of the region is the collective of experiences.

 Share This Article